 That means more and more homeowners can refinance to cut their monthly mortgage payments.
 However, refinancing comes with costs that you must make up if you are to profit from a refi.
 Bankrate has a calculator to help you decide whether refinancing is a good idea.

 Related story: As mortgage rates fall to record lows, beware high closing costs.

-Jumbo borrowers, meanwhile, will find they must cast a wide net to find a mortgage, and they will pay a higher interest rate.
+Jumbo borrowers — those taking large loans that fall outside the purview of lending giants Fannie Mae and Freddie Mac — will find they must cast a wide net to find a mortgage, and they will pay a higher interest rate.
 Some lenders, fearful of risk during the coronavirus recession, have left this market.
-Refinancing with cash out is shrinking too as lenders are worried people will lose their jobs and be unable to pay, while home values could possibly fall if the recession is prolonged.
+Refinancing with cash out is shrinking, too, as lenders are worried people will lose their jobs and be unable to pay.

+As for rates, they’re widely expected to stay low in the coming months.
 Market watchers are waiting for the spread between Treasury yields and mortgage rates to narrow, a development that would create additional downward pressure on rates.
-But with the Federal Reserve’s commitment to nearly unlimited buying in the mortgage-backed securities market, anyone with good to excellent credit who wants a mortgage this spring should be able to snag a historically low rate, and even borrowers with poor to bad credit will benefit as well with a lower rate than before the Fed intervention.
+But with the Federal Reserve’s commitment to nearly unlimited buying in the mortgage-backed securities market, anyone with good to excellent credit who wants a mortgage should be able to snag a historically low rate, and even borrowers with poor to bad credit will benefit as well with a lower rate than before the Fed intervention.